Commissioner, local church host vaccinations as Hard Rock Stadium announces site shift

 “This will be in the south side of 199th Street, and cars must approach from the west to the east,” he said.
 “They’ll enter into Gate 16.”

-The site the continue to administer 1,000 vaccines per day, but they’re hoping this shift will speed things up.
+The site will continue to administer 1,000 vaccines per day, but they’re hoping this shift will speed things up.

 “We want to be able to improve efficiency, and by doing that, we’re taking the vaccines to a separate line,” said Jachles.